-Today, the UNT Natural Dye Garden continues to emphasize the importance of sustainable dyeing practices, community engagement, and community education.
-The garden has worked with a variety of artists and organizations such as Make Art with Purpose, Denton County Master Gardeners Association, Big Thought Dallas, and the We Mean Green Fund's very own Environmental Volunteerism Graduation Cord program!
+Today, the UNT Natural Dye Garden emphasizes the importance of sustainable dyeing practices, community engagement, and community education.
+The garden has worked with various artists and organizations such as Make Art with Purpose, Denton County Master Gardeners Association, Big Thought Dallas, and the We Mean Green Fund's own Environmental Volunteerism Graduation Cord program!

 This project was proposed in the spring of 2012.